UniMelbHumanRoboticsLab/Human_Walking_Dataset_MelbUni2023/README.md

 and structure of the provided dataset can be found in the corresponding [data descriptor paper](https://www.nature.com/articles/...).

 Data are provided on two different levels -- raw and segmented, and in two different formats: .c3d and .mat.
 The organisation is as follows:
 1. RAW: raw data comes in both .c3d and .mat formats.
-  1. C3D format:
-  2. MAT format:
-2. SEGMENTED
+C3D format contains ground reaction forces, joint motion, and muscle activity data all saved in one file per test per subject.
+MAT format contains two files per subject, one featuring ground reaction forces and joint motion data (called 'rawMechanics') and another one featuring muscle activity data (called 'rawEnergetics').
+2. SEGMENTED: segmented data comes in .mat format only.